 And attachment theory proves my point.
 To paraphrase Amir Levine, the author of Attached, the definitive book on attachment theory:

 People are only as needy as their unmet needs.
 When their emotional needs are met, and the earlier the better, they usually turn their attention outward.
 This is sometimes referred to in attachment literature as the “dependency paradox”: The more effectively dependent people are on one another, the more independent and daring they become.

 Therefore, being attached to your partner is no reason to feel alarmed.
 You’re not needy for wanting closeness with them.
 You’re simply human.

 Some days, you’ll be frustrated and impatient with your partner.
 Other days you’ll radiate love, patience, and appreciation for them.

 Some days you’re going to wish to try out new relationships.
-Other days you’ll be confident that your partner is the person you’ll be with forever.
+Other days you’ll be confident that your partner is the person you’ll stay committed to forever.

 Some days your head will be strewn with insecurities that lead to needy tendencies, which then sabotage your relationship.
 Other days, you’ll feel as if you have little to no insecurities.
 You just won’t give a fuck.